DCHartlen/DominoModelling/README.md

 This folder contains two analytic domino models created by D. Shaw (1978) and J.M.J van Leeuwen (2004).
 This folder also contains scripts and functions created to animate the analytic models.

+D. E. Shaw (1978), “Mechanics of a chain of dominoes,” Am.
+J. Phys., vol. 46, no. 6, pp. 640–642.

+J. M. J. van Leeuwen (2004), “The Domino Effect,” ArXiv Phys. e-prints, ArXiv ID: physics/0401018.

 ## Experimental Data Processing

 This folder contains a script to process experimental data.
 Currently, all processing is based on audio analysis.

-## Finite Element Modelling
+## FEM Data Processing

 This folder contains scripts to process the output of FE models.
 Processing scripts are very similar to audio processing scripts, but contain significantly